CyberSocYork/CyberSocKali/README.md

 - The completed image will be placed in `images/`
 - If your system is not based on Linux:
   - Unfortunately, we cannot provide build instructions for you.
 The easiest way to build this is probably from inside a Kali Linux VM.

+## Contributing
+Please follow out [contributing guide](./CONTRIBUTING.md) to contribute to this repo.

 ---